Diohim/ComfyUI-Unusual-Tools/README.md

 - `latent`: The latent to save
 - `image`: The image to save
 - `filenames`: List of filenames (one per line) to use for saving
-- `save_directory`: Directory to save files (defaults to ComfyUI's output/latents folder)
+- `save_directory`: Directory to save files (defaults to "latent", which saves to ComfyUI's output/latents folder)

 **Outputs:**
 - `LATENT`: The original latent (passthrough)